AxelHenir/CART-263/Projects/P2 - Generative_Art/README.md

 ### 1 Million is about experimenting

 Generative art is one of the most experimenting-friendly forms of art and I want to encourage that experimental nature in my project.
-On each page, the user can interact with a basic generative system which demonstrates some fundamental principles of art.
-Using the control pannel, the user can explore how they affect the art generation and can save their favourite outputs.
-If a user really gets a good understanding of the controls, they wield the ability to produce thousands of iterations of their favourite designs in search of particularly interesting ones.
+On each page, you can interact with a basic generative system.
+Generating results is as easy as pressing a single button.
+Using the control pannel, you can explore how each input affects the art generation.
+Save your favourite outputs to keep for yourself or share with others.
+My intention is for you to have fun and explore the system and watch how small changes in parameters can yield wildly different results every time.

-##### Page 1: Grids
+#### Page 1: Grids
     Explores:
         Recursion, Gridwork, Subdivision, Variation, Pattern, Geometry

-##### Page 2: Flowfield
+#### Page 2: Flowfield
     Explores:
         Physics Simulation, Particles, Time-based Art, Strokework

-##### Page 3: Circles
+#### Page 3: Circles
     Explores:
         Iteration, Random chance, Circles, Usage of space

-##### Page 4: Lindenmayer
+#### Page 4: Lindenmayer
     Explores:
         L-Systems, Transforming, Growth systems, Geometric patterns

-##### Page 5: Voronoi
+#### Page 5: Voronoi
     Explores:
         Voronoi diagrams, Cells